 BMW X6 M passenger space

-All of the reviewers loved the seats in the X6 M. They hug your body in all the right areas and not only provide support when cornering at a high speed, but are also very comfortable over long distances.
+Everyone will like the seats in the X6 M. They hug your body in all the right areas and not only provide support when cornering at a high speed but are also very comfortable over long distances.

 There is huge space for the driver and front passenger, but less for those in the back thanks to the swooping roofline.
 It’s by no means cramped in the back, but the X5 M is roomier.